-In minority of games which support 10-bit color depth, you can drop the refresh rate to 144Hz, but for the most part, we recommend going with 160Hz and 8-bit color depth.
+In the minority of games that support 10-bit color depth, you can drop the refresh rate to 144Hz, but for the most part, we recommend going with 160Hz and 8-bit color depth.

 We recommend against using 4:2:2 chroma subsampling as it makes the text appear smudgy and fringy.

-Moving on, the LG 34GN850 supports AMD FreeSync with a 48-160Hz VRR (variable refresh rate) range, and it’s certified by NVIDIA as G-SYNC Compatible.
+Moving on, the LG 34GN850 supports AMD FreeSync with a 48-160Hz VRR (variable refresh rate) range, and NVIDIA certifies it as G-SYNC Compatible.

 At the time of this writing, it’s the only 3440×1440 ultrawide gaming monitor with the official certification.

 VRR synchronizes the monitor’s refresh rate with GPU’s frame rates and thus removes all screen tearing and stuttering with minimal input lag penalty (~1ms) up to 160Hz.

 Another thing to keep in mind about IPS monitors is IPS glow.
 This is an expected drawback of this panel technology, which is characterized as visible ‘glowing’ around the corners of the screen.